Electric vehicles

 What EV models are available in Australia?

-You can see models available in Australia and their estimated battery range using the vehicle search feature.
+A growing number of electric vehicle options are available for purchase in Australia.
+You can see models listed on the Green Vehicle Guide and their estimated battery range using the vehicle search feature.
 If you only want to view EV results, please select ‘pure electric’ in the ‘fuel type’ dropdown.

 How far can EVs travel without recharging?